 Duties and Responsibilities

-- The Stanley H. Durwood Foundation Curatorial Fellow conducts object-based research and scholarship focused on the extensive collections of the Harvard Art Museums, with a preference for 17th century Dutch drawings.
+- The Stanley H. Durwood Foundation Curatorial Fellow conducts object-based research and scholarship focused on the extensive collections of the Harvard Art Museums, with a preference for seventeenth century Dutch drawings.
 Under the supervision of the Maida and George Abrams Curator of Drawings, the Fellow researches and writes entries on Dutch drawings–an area of the collection that is unequalled among North American museums–for the online catalogue.
 The Fellow is also given the opportunity to carry out research on Dutch works from the permanent collection in other media.

 - The Curatorial Fellow assists with a broad range of other curatorial activities, including preparation of interpretive materials, curation of museum displays and exhibitions, cataloguing of the permanent collection in the Art Museums’ database, and donor cultivation.